 Having seen how working with drones can help introduce kids to STEAM through workshops like this one in West Baltimore last year, Umoh and the Global Air Media team started to plot their own recreational drone league for Baltimore.

-In the coming months, they’ll be launching the Light City Drone Racing League.
+In the coming months, they’ll be launching the Baltimore Drone Racing League.
 Umoh said it is designed to be a recreational league, and also teach skills that can put folks on a path to working in the drone industry.
 Participants will take a course to design and build drones, then race them on the weekend.

 A new partnership with Open Works is helping the program get off the ground.